 Without the potato, the balance of European power might never have tilted north.Michael Pollan

 Potato chips, hash-browns, baked potatoes, home fries, mashed potatoes, and tater skins are just some of the incredibly delicious things you can make with potatoes.
 The potato is an unusual little tuber that has played an important role in the history of the world and was, in fact, the primary food crop for an entire nation.
-Potato Day celebrates this wonderful tuber and all the things you can use it for.
+National Potato Day celebrates this wonderful tuber and all the things you can use it for.
 What’s your favorite potato treat?

 History of National Potato Day